byuitechops/byui-canvas-theme/readme.md

 - other stuff to do
     * go line-by-line in the CSS to make sure everything we are changing is documented in the PowerPoint
     * improve the comments throughout the code, especially in the CSS
-    * document the brnaches and what each contains better (talk to Josh)
+    * document the branches and what each contains better (talk to Josh)